Step-by-Step Guide | October 17, 2022

 Things to do:

-• Develop a communications plan to engage your community
+• Develop an accessible communications plan to engage your community

-• Hold a ribbon-cutting for community leadership and partners; invite the press to attend
+• Hold a ribbon-cutting for community leadership and partners, and invite the press to attend

 • Hold an EV fleet day with other EV fleets in your area to share learnings

-• Identify or develop an EV curriculum around electric school buses for students in your community
+• Identify or develop curricula around electric school buses for students in your community

 • Explore opportunities to integrate with local workforce development programs